indigenous Dancer Bios

 Fara'Asha was born and raised in San Francisco and as such was exposed to the many fascinating cultures that the City By The Bay holds.
 It has cultivated in her a love for music of all types.
 She fought with her mother through many sessions of piano and violin practices, but those lessons gave her a solid foundation in music.

 Fara'Asha came into belly dancing later than many.
 Single parenthood, returning to school, and joining the work force didn't leave much time for outside activities.
 A friend suggested a belly dance class for fun and fitness and Fara'Asha was hooked.
 The rhythm of the music, the movement of the dance, the beautiful costumes and the camaraderie of the Belly Dance community all captivated her.
 Taking classes first from Kamilla (where she met Bahira) and then from Alcina gave her courage to step out from the workday world and into the limelight.
-Along with Bahira and Shiva, she is a current member of both Troupe Nambah and Indigenous and a previous member of The Bennuvians.
+Fara'Asha, Bahira and Shiva are all previous members of both Troupe Nambah and The Bennuvians where they refined their talents in group choreography.

 Fara'Asha's name means "butterfly" and she has definitely achieved her transformation into a beautiful butterfly free to explore additional cultural interpretations of the Dance.